GqCodes/NextCaptur/README.md

-This is Captur, a photography based website built with[Next.js](https://nextjs.org/).
+This is Captur, a photography based website built with [Next.js](https://nextjs.org/).